syedsaud15/ola-ride-performance-analytics/README.md

 GJ01,Surat
 ```

-The repository contains a small synthetic sample for schema review.
-The full training dataset is excluded because redistribution rights were not supplied.
+The repository contains a small synthetic dataset for reviewing the expected schema.
+The complete training dataset is excluded because redistribution rights were not supplied.

 ---